Shopify/shopify-app-js/packages/apps/shopify-api/docs/migrating-to-v11.md

-# Migrating to v12
+# Migrating to v11

-This document outlines the changes you need to make to your app to migrate from v11 to v12 of this package.
+This document outlines the changes you need to make to your app to migrate from v10 to v11 of this package.

 ## Shopify managed pricing support